The Learning And Development Team

 Please note that support is based on our current level of funding and this is subject to change.
 As a school, we do our best to maintain current levels of provision but this cannot be guaranteed.

 We are committed to meeting the additional needs of all learners regardless of their ability, gender, social background, ethnicity or language.
 We pride ourselves on our ability to work proactively in providing support for learners whether their additional need be short term or lifelong.
+Ofsted (May 2023) recently commented ‘The curriculum for pupils with special educational needs and/or disabilities (SEND) is ambitious at all key stages.
+The needs of pupils are identifies at an early stage.
+Pupils are well-supported and provision is appropriate.’
 Our work dovetails with the pastoral and academic ethos of the school and aims to move students towards achieving independence in learning for life.

 Whole School Approach